Almost an Angel

 Almost an Angel is a 1990 American fantasy comedy-drama film directed by John Cornell and written and starring Paul Hogan.
 The original music score was composed by Maurice Jarre.
-The film was a critical and commercial failure.

 Plot

-Terry Dean (Paul Hogan), a professional burglar specialized in sabotaging electronic surveillance systems, stands before his release from yet another stint in prison (but not before causing all electronics in it to go haywire as a parting prank, which he and his fellow inmates Bubba and Guido find very amusing, but the prison guards not so much).
+Terry Dean, a professional burglar specialized in sabotaging electronic surveillance systems, stands before his release from yet another stint in prison.
 Following Bubba's suggestion, he decides to switch to bank robbery instead, with a special twist of his own design: first by having the security cameras record TV shows he would connect them to with a modified universal remote control, then entering disguised as a celebrity; the confusion over this unexpected appearance would serve to confound a detailed description.

 Terry's first heist (disguised as Willie Nelson) is successful, but shortly afterwards he witnesses a young boy about to be run over by a van; he impulsively pushes the child away and is himself hit.
-While in the hospital, he has a nebulous experience (which may have been caused by Highway to Heaven playing on the room's TV) in which he meets God (Charlton Heston) who introduces himself as Terry's 'probation officer'.
+While in the hospital, he has a nebulous experience (which may have been caused by Highway to Heaven playing on the room's TV) in which he meets God who introduces himself as Terry's 'probation officer'.
 Though Terry has lived a sinful life, his last deed, impulsive as it was, has earned him a second chance to save his soul—by doing God's work as an angel in training.

-After reawakening, Terry tries another bank hold-up disguised as Rod Stewart, but a stroke of luck occurs, and a gang of amateur robbers interfere.
+After reawakening, Terry tries another bank hold-up disguised as Rod Stewart, but a gang of amateur robbers interfere.
 As they escape, the youngest of the three thugs tries to shoot Terry, but the gun was loaded with blanks by one of the other thugs.
 Thinking himself to be an immortal angel now, Terry reconsiders his ways, seeks advice in a church (and donates/returns the money from his Nelson heist), and then he follows several 'signs' to another town (“Moses Bros.
 Moving Company” and “Paradise Bar”).
-In a bar, he meets Steve Garner (Elias Koteas), an embittered young man confined to a wheelchair by a terminal illness (though not outright stated, it's implied to be cancer).
+In a bar, he meets Steve Garner, an embittered young man who uses a wheelchair due to a terminal illness (though not outright stated, it's implied to be cancer).
 To bring Steve out of his self-pity, Terry engages him in a fist-fight on equal terms, sitting fixed on a stool.
-Steve, taken with Terry's acceptance of him as a person, strikes up a friendship with Terry and offers him a place to stay at the youth center for children and teens, which he runs with his sister Rose (Linda Kozlowski).
+Steve, taken with Terry's acceptance of him as a person, strikes up a friendship with Terry and offers him a place to stay at the youth center for children and teens, which he runs with his sister Rose.